NReilingh/vimsheet/index.md

 This is a remix of <http://vimsheet.com>.

+This cheat sheet assumes that you already know how Vim works, conceptually speaking, but want a quick reference for the default key mappings and a way to remind yourself of some of the more clever things that Vim is capable of.

-This cheat sheet aims to cover the essentials accurately and somewhat thoroughly, and to illustrate patterns in Vim's design that can make commands easier to remember.
+In light of that, this sheet aims to be fairly thorough in its coverage, but also to illustrate patterns in Vim's design that can make commands easier to remember.

 Everything here should be compatible with stock Vim, and assumes that the reader is more interested in maintaining compatibility with any given server they SSH into than they are in having a super-tricked-out local development environment.
-In practice, this means that plugins are suggested to be used only when they would not conflict with the muscle memory one builds up making edits using stock vim.
+In practice, this means that plugins and `.vimrc` hacks are suggested to be used only when they would not conflict with the muscle memory one builds up making edits using stock vim.

-As is surely the case with many Cheat Sheet projects, working on this document was used as a way to learn Vim by one of the authors.
+From the author: I add content and revise sections of the original cheat sheet as I delve into each feature and absorb those parts of the manual.
+As you might expect, I am making this to be a useful reference for myself first and foremost.

 ### Notation